AdrienMrl/react-challenge/README.md

 - Better styling (I did almost none).
 - Better typing.
 I skipped typing in a few places.
 I'd like to have better typing for the actions and reducers.
 - Better loading, loaded, error states management.
-Better caching of the posts data instead of re-downloading data at every click.
+- Better caching of the posts data instead of re-downloading data at every click.
 Wrap my components by a loading indicator HOC.
+- Optimistic UI for the comments.